asherddesouza/AdaShip/README.md

 ## Development
 ### Key Features:
 ### Parser
-The parser function was one of the first to be implemented, but it was also soon refactored for usability with config files with slightly different formats.
+The parser function was one of the first to be implemented, but it was soon refactored for usability with config files with slightly different formats.

 ![ParserComparison](https://github.com/asherddesouza/AdaShip/assets/77273625/8657bf0a-ff05-44b9-a251-bf8579124b1c)
 As shown above, the initial version relied on taking very specific characters from each line of the config file.
 Although this worked, it resulted in erratic behaviour if the config file provided was anything other than the standard provided one.

 To refactor the function, I used RegEx to filter out non-numerical characters on each line rather than just reading the last characters to get the number.
 For calculating grid height and width, The line was filtered, halved and then split into grid_width and grid_height variables.

-### Player & CPU Grids:
+### Player & Target Grids:
-Both the Player and CPU Grids share some functionality, as detailed below.
+Both the Player and Target Grids share some functionality, as detailed below.

 Both grids are generated by reading the **width** and **height** props that are generated in the `page.js` file using the parser function.
 Each cell is also given a unique 'key' so that it can be identified during gameplay.